C PRICE : Work at Open Gallery Portland Oregon August 2014

 CG for TOURIST: How do you see your work evolving?
 It must be difficult to keep a level of simplicity over time without starting to consider additional touches.

-CP: mmm… on one hand, I think I am growing more minimal (and cowboy-like?) over time – at least more comfortable with less, but also I am getting more interested in sculpture and the strange or confusing… maybe the presumptuous.
+CP: mmm… on one hand, I think I am growing more minimal -at least more comfortable with less, but also I am getting more interested in sculpture (encountering a being) and the strange and surreal… maybe the more presumptuous.
 Frames and sculpture are the newer things to my work… they feel like additional touches.

 CG for TOURIST: What are you planning for 2011?

-CP: More relief work/sculpture and print and mechanical processes… I bet I will have some photographs of paintings in still life situations soon too, some contextual work.
+CP: More relief work/sculpture and print and mechanical processes… I bet I will have some paintings in still life situations soon too.

 By Christopher Gray